 A key tool spread bettors utilise to protect themselves against volatility and gapping are order types.
 Two order types commonly used as spread betting risk management tools are:

 There are two main types of spread betting, being financial and sports betting.
-As mentioned, financial spread betting involves speculating on an assets future price movements.
+As mentioned, financial spread betting involves speculating on assets future price movements.

 Spread betting providers offer a diverse range of asset classes and financial markets to choose from.
 While each broker offers different financial instruments, common asset classes include: